 189. Transitional provisions for Part VIII amendments

-(1) When the Part VIII amendments come into operation (the “commencement time”), any effect that anything done before the commencement time by the former Committee would have had if those amendments had not been made continues as if the corresponding thing had been done by WorkCover WA.
+(1) When the Part VIII amendments come into operation (the commencement time), any effect that anything done before the commencement time by the former Committee would have had if those amendments had not been made continues as if the corresponding thing had been done by WorkCover WA.

 (2) In subsection (1) —

-“WorkCover WA” has the meaning given to that term by the Workers’ Compensation and Injury Management Act 1981;
+WorkCover WA has the meaning given to that term by the Workers’ Compensation and Injury Management Act 1981;

-“corresponding thing” means anything done by WorkCover WA after the commencement of the Part VIII amendments that would have substantially the same effect after the commencement as what was done by the former Committee would have had if the Part VIII amendments had not been made;
+corresponding thing means anything done by WorkCover WA after the commencement of the Part VIII amendments that would have substantially the same effect after the commencement as what was done by the former Committee would have had if the Part VIII amendments had not been made;

-“former Committee” means the Premium Rates Committee under the Workers’ Compensation and Rehabilitation Act 1981 as in force before the commencement of the Part VIII amendments;
+former Committee means the Premium Rates Committee under the Workers’ Compensation and Rehabilitation Act 1981 as in force before the commencement of the Part VIII amendments;

-“Part VIII amendments” means the amendments that sections 104 to 117 and 150 to 153 make to Part VIII of the Workers’ Compensation and Rehabilitation Act 1981.
+Part VIII amendments means the amendments that sections 104 to 117 and 150 to 153 make to Part VIII of the Workers’ Compensation and Rehabilitation Act 1981.

 ”.